Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: Simulation results

-\textbf{Safety and Traffic Efficiency:} With such great energy saving performance, the safety and traffic efficiency of the proposed PA-DeePC approach are investigated by analyzing important traffic information from two example scenarios with different human driver behaviors, as shown in Fig. \ref{fig_TrafficInfo}.
-Two commonly employed metrics: time-to-collision ($TTC$) and time gap ($TG$), are chosen for examination.
-TTC metric quantifies the time left until a potential collision occurs and is considered a more intuitive metric for identifying potential danger compared to the CTH metric.
-In this study, we set the criteria of $0\leq TTC \leq 4$s and $TG \geq 3$s, as shown in Fig. \ref{fig_TrafficInfo}b, to identify unsafe and inefficient conditions, respectively.
-The details of setting both metrics can be found in \cite{wang2022adaptive,vogel2003comparison,zhu2020safe}.
+\textbf{Safety and Traffic Efficiency:} With such great energy saving performance, the safety and traffic efficiency of the proposed optimization framework are investigated by analyzing traffic information, as shown in Fig. \ref{fig_TrafficInfo}.
+Two commonly employed metrics: time-to-collision ($TTC$) and time gap, are chosen for examination. $TTC$ metric quantifies the time left until a potential collision occurs and is considered a more intuitive metric for identifying potential danger compared to the CTH metric.
+In this study, we set the criteria of $0\leq TTC \leq 4$s and $TG \geq 3$s, as shown in Fig. \ref{fig_TrafficInfo}, to identify unsafe and inefficient conditions, respectively.
+The details of setting both metrics can be found in \cite{wang2023adaptive,vogel2003comparison,zhu2020safe}.
 The simulation results demonstrate the proposed PA-DeePC can effectively avoid dangerous driving under such aggressive driving scenarios, as evidenced by the fact that the most critical point of CAV1 still have $TTC > 7.47$s.
 In addition, simulation results suggest that the time gaps for both CAVs are regulated within a range of $1.5-2.6$s, ensuring optimal traffic efficiency with enough safety margin.